jcasts/pjs/README.md

 ```

 #### Recursive Searches
 For some data, you may not know how deep the information you need is buried.
 You can specify a recursive search to get the highest level matches in your data.
-User the double wildcard ** to recursively search for matches:
+Use the double wildcard ** to recursively search for matches:

 ```
 $ pjs test.json -- **/name=Amy/..